 Tax reform is more complex, as it involves tax rate cuts as well as base-broadening changes.
-There is a theoretical policy can influence economic choices, it is by no means obvious, on an ex ante basis, that tax presumption that such changes should raise the overall size of the economy in the long-term, though the effect and magnitude of the impact are subject to rate cuts will ultimately lead to a larger economy. considerable uncertainty.
-One fact that often escapes unnoticed is that broadening the tax base by reducing or eliminating tax expenditures raises the effective tax rate that people and firms face and hence will operate, in that regard, in a direction opposite to rate cuts.
-But base-broadening has the additional benefit of reallocating resources from sectors that are currently tax-preferred to sectors that have the highest economic (pre-tax) return, which should raise the overall size of the economy.
+There is a theoretical presumption that such changes should raise the overall size of the economy in the long-term, though the effect and magnitude of the impact are subject to considerable uncertainty.
+One fact that often escapes unnoticed is that broadening the tax base by reducing or eliminating tax expenditures raises the effective tax rate that people and firms face and hence will operate, in that regard, in a direction opposite to rate cuts and mitigate their effects on economic growth.
+But base-broadening has the additional benefit of reallocating resources from sectors that are currently tax-preferred to sectors that have the highest economic (pre-tax) return, which should increase the overall size of the economy.